 Andrew Square.
 Hold onto your hats – this mother of all intersections is a beast.
 No matter which way your are going, in a blink of an eye you could be in an accident.
 We’re not sure what it is about this intersection, but people drive as if there are no traffic lights at all.
 If you are coming from Prebble Street and trying to cross over to go to Target, you might get hit from people trying to make the left.
 Or you might get a late blinker in front of you in the left lane and then your are stuck and forced to wait a another light sequence to get a chance to try again.
 And then there are the pedestrians in this area – the pedestrians that apparently have nine lives and will happily walk out into oncoming traffic – cross walks be damned.
 Green light?
 They are walking across anyway.
 So not only do you have to worry about getting hit by oncoming traffic, you have to worry about oncoming jay walkers.

 The corner of N and East Broadway.
 Trying to make a left onto East Broadway (heading towards M) from N Street?
 Good luck.
 There are lots of factors to take into account when tackling this maneuver.
-One - often there cars parked right on the corner causing a blind spot.
-Two - you are on an incline which means you really can't roll slowly out into the intersection.
-It's either gas or brake.
-Three - time of day.
+One – often there cars parked right on the corner causing a blind spot.
+Two – you are on an incline which means you really can’t roll slowly out into the intersection.
+It’s either gas or brake.
+Three – time of day.
 Early in the morning?
-Easy to turn.
+You’ve have buses, kids, parents, dogs all crossing in that area.
 Evening or weekends?
-Not so easy.
+Just as bad.
 There is often a steady flow of traffic going up and down East Broadway so you take your chances.
 You begin the process of edging you way out into the intersection in the hopes that people will see the nose of your car and either a.) let you turn or b.) drive around you and avoid hitting you.
 After you let your presence known, quickly look to the left and look to the right, if the coast is clear, floor it and make your turn.

 We are sure that there are other intersections that are terrible too.
 But these are my picks for the 5 worst ones in my book.
 Happy driving!